Special Educational Needs

 - Statement - where the child requires support beyond that which the school can provide and the local authority arranges appropriate provision.

 - Special Educational Needs are the responsibility of all staff within school.
 At Topcliffe CE, we have a dedicated team who are fastidious in supporting children.
-School SENCo: Headteacher, Mrs Abigail Clay.
+School SENCo: Mrs Carol Logan-Meredith, School SEND LINK: Mrs Abigail Clay

 - We have trained Teaching Assistants who run intervention programmes such as Reading Intervention and First Class@Numbers.